-The two stories are hinged in the middle with an all-important question. [v25-29] If there’s violence to be done (and we all know it comes in every form from insidious remarks that cut to the heart of a person, to all-out brutality) and if it can be at all fixed by a “golden rule” [v27], what does it mean to “love God” in an “all in” way?
+The two stories, in today’s chapter, are hinged in the middle with an all-important question. [v25-29] If there’s violence to be done (and we all know it comes in every form from insidious remarks that cut to the heart of a person, to all-out brutality), and if it can be at all fixed by “a golden rule” [v27], what does it mean to “love God” in an all-in way?
 Then, if humans are images of Him, what’s it mean to love our neighbour?
 Who is my neighbour and what does “being a neighbour” look like?

-The lawyer, in today’s chapter, had been brought up in thorough training that took the Creator’s original Guidelines, handed down by Moses, picked each rule apart, then applied it in each consecutive generation over the millennium since.
-Now he was looking for a loop-hole in the Law that would lessen his need for showing compassion as broadly as his Maker does.
-So in answer, Jesus tells a story about street violence…
+The lawyer, in today’s chapter, had been brought up in thorough training.
+They took the Creator’s original Guidelines, handed down by Moses, picked each rule apart, then applied it in each consecutive generation over the millennium since.
+Now this “teacher of the Law” was looking for a loop-hole in the Law that would lessen his need for showing compassion as broadly as his Maker does. [v29] So, in answer, Jesus tells a story about street violence…

-The Levite was a guy from the priestly line who weren’t given any land when the country was divided up in the days of Mosses.[g]
+The Levite was a guy from the priestly line – those who weren’t given any land when the country was divided up in the days of Mosses.[i]
 Without land, they weren’t self-sustaining.
-They lived in the cities in service to God and His people – relying on their offering to live.
+They lived in the cities in service to God and His people – relying on offerings from the public to live.
 This Levite, in Jesus story, may have felt that he’d given enough.
-He’d already done his “good deed” and it was well within his rights to let someone else deal with this crumpled form who could be alive.
+He’d already done his “good deed”, and it was well within his rights to let someone else deal with this crumpled form who may be alive.
 After all, he wouldn’t want to rob the next person of the blessing gained from giving them the opportunity to do a “good deed”.
 Whatever, the thoughts in the head of this Levite, if the victim was indeed still alive, then the victim would automatically become his responsibility.
 So, with limited resources, he too crossed over to the far side of the road before going on his way.

-Samaritans were a mix of people who had been brought into northern Israel when the Assyrians took over.[h]
-Though some returning exiles went back to their allotted territories, they couldn’t show proof of their Jewish ancestry, inter-married in time, and were therefore treated like second class citizens – whether they wanted to seek out the God of the Jews or not.
+Samaritans were a mix of people who had been brought into northern Israel when the Assyrians took over.[j]
+Though some returning exiles went back to their allotted territories, many couldn’t show proof of their Jewish ancestry.
+They inter-married in time, and were therefore treated like second class citizens – whether they wanted to seek out the God of the Jews, or not.
 “Which of these three,” Jesus asked, “do you think proved to be a neighbour to the man who fell into the robbers’ hands?”
-But unable to openly say “the Samaritan”, the Lawyer responded simply with the Law on mercy.[i]
+But unable to openly admit: “the Samaritan”, the Lawyer simply responded with the Law on mercy.[k]